How I Developed This Recipe

 Enoki mushrooms have a natural glutamate content that makes the umami flavor profile of this dish even better.
 Their delicate texture absorbs the wasabi dressing while maintaining a pleasant bite, creating textural contrast with the bok choy.

-For the umeboshi plums, remove the pits and finely chop until you have a paste-like consistency.
+For the umeboshi plums, remove the pits and finely chop them until you have a paste-like consistency.

-Once the bok choy has cooled enough to handle, drain well and pat dry with paper towels.
+Once the bok choy has cooled enough to handle, squeeze it well and pat dry with paper towels.
 Excess moisture is the enemy here!

-In a saucepan, combine the umeboshi paste, mirin, dashi stock, salt, soy sauce, and enoki mushrooms.
-Gently simmer this mixture over low-medium heat for about 1-2 minutes.
+In a saucepan, combine the dashi stock, mirin, salt, soy sauce, and let it boil for about 1 minute.
+Then, add the enoki mushrooms and gently simmer this mixture over low-medium heat for about 1-2 minutes.

 The umeboshi provides tartness, the dashi contributes savory depth, and the mirin adds subtle sweetness—creating a balanced flavor profile that supports rather than competes with the wasabi.

 This versatile wasabi-ae can be enjoyed two ways: serve immediately while still warm for a comforting side dish, or refrigerate for at least 30 minutes for a refreshing cold option.
-If you go for the cold option, add wasabi paste just before you eat.
+If you go for the cold option, you can add wasabi paste right before serving for a more pronounced flavor.

-Just before serving, garnish with a sprinkle of toasted sesame seeds and crushed nori seaweed.
+Upon serving, garnish with a sprinkle of toasted sesame seeds and crushed nori seaweed.
+Enjoy!

 Jump to Full Recipe MeasurementsEssential Tips & Tricks